Article

 Here is the plain flow.
 You paste a transcript into Datum Notes and it is saved in your project database on Supabase.
 At that point, nothing has been sent to the AI yet.
 It is just stored in your account like any other project record.

-The three modes are simple.
-Fully Open sends transcript text as written.
-That can be fine for internal notes with no client sensitive content.
+The four modes are simple.
+Fully Open sends project text as written.
 Semi Private applies pattern based filtering before AI processing, including emails, phone numbers, URLs, addresses, and common name patterns.
-Fully Private applies heavier redaction so the AI receives a more abstracted version of the transcript.
+Fully Private applies heavier redaction so the AI receives a more abstracted version of the project data.
+Zero AI blocks external AI processing entirely and routes the feature through a deterministic fallback when one exists.

 I want to be clear about limits.
 The filtering is pattern based.
 It is useful and it catches common identifying details, but it is not perfect and it is not magic.
 You still need judgment about what you paste into any system.